nishantguvvada/advanced-python/README.md

 ## 3. Context Manager

-- Context Manager defines runtime context of an executed code, it has ** enter** and ** exit** methods, it is invoked using WITH statement
+- Context Manager defines runtime context of an executed code, it has \_\_enter\_\_ and \_\_exit\_\_ methods, it is invoked using WITH statement
 - Context Managers can be implemented as a class and as a generator

 ## 4. Abstract Class

 - A class that cannot be instantiated on it's own, it is meant to be subclassed i.e. prevents instantiation of the class itself
-- Abstract class contain abstract methods, which are declared but have not implementation, requires children subclassing the abstract class to declare the abstract methods
+- Abstract class contain abstract methods, which are declared but have no implementation, requires children subclassing the abstract class to declare the abstract methods

 ## 5. Super method